 Becoming Long Term Housesitters

 After we joined Trusted Housesitters, it took us 3 months and more than 50 applications to land our first housesitting gig.
 It was frustrating and we began to wonder again if being pet watchers was in the cards for us.
 But, then – by some miracle – a couple in London selected us to be their house and pet sitters.
-It was a monumental moment for us – and we made that housesit our final stop on our initial year-long Around The World trip.
+It was a monumental moment for us – and we made that housesit our final stop on our initial year-long Around The World Trip.

-Housesitting In London
+Housesitting in London

 The London housesit was with one dog, Woody – a handsome Soft Coated Wheaten Terrier who had a set walking schedule, his own Fitbit and daily mind exercises to complete.
 On the day of the owners’ departure, we awkwardly and excitedly arrived at their house with our luggage.
-I even took more notes than I had on our first meet-and-greet, scribbling furiously in my journal as they shared a few more details about quirks of the house and Woody’s routine.
+I even took more notes than I had on our first meet-and-greet, scribbling furiously in my journal as they shared a few more details about the house and Woody’s routine.
 Then, they left; they walked right out the front door and left us in their home, with their dog – and it all felt so surreal.

 Despite the anxiety, we were jazzed by the reality of our situation.
-We were living in a swanky London flat in an amazing neighborhood, hanging out with locals at the park and the pub with Woody – and we were not paying a pound to live there.
+We were living in a swanky London flat in an amazing neighborhood, hanging out with locals at the park and in the pub with Woody – and we were not paying a pound to live there.

 With our impending return trip to the United States and fear of our travels coming to an end, we scoured the TrustedHousesitters website for long term house sitter jobs…and we landed one in Australia.

-House Sitting Long Term In Australia
+House Sitting Long Term in Australia

 Right away, we realized that the Melbourne housesit would be drastically different from the London housesitting gig.
-The home we were sitting was tucked away in the suburbs an hour from the city center by train, which was quite a distance from our typical accommodations.
+The home we were sitting was tucked away in the suburbs, an hour from the Melbourne city center by train, which was quite a distance from our typical accommodations.
 We, of course, knew this when we signed on, but housesitting in the suburbs was certainly a change to our travel style.

 Much more confident and relaxed during our second housesitting experience, we settled in and the 7-weeks flew by without issues or concerns.

-Long Term House Sitting In The Netherlands
+Long Term House Sitting in The Netherlands

 When we agreed to dog and housesitting in the Netherlands, I had some apprehensions…well, one big apprehension.
 The idyllic village of Beek was quaint, the home was cozy and the nearby historic city of Nijmegen was within easy reach.
 However, the pet in our care was Berus, a 90-pound Hovawart German watchdog…and I was terrified that my big dog phobia would wreak havoc on our housesitting job.

 Our first meeting did nothing to quell my fears.
 The lovely owners met us at the train station with Berus, where he greeted us with a fierce bark and showed his full size when he reared up on his hind legs to reveal his massive height of 6 feet.
-He was intense and humungous – and I had serious doubts that he would even let us into his house.
+He was intense and humungous – and I had serious doubts that he would even let us into his house!

 Fortunately, he did let us into the house (I don’t know what we would have done if he hadn’t!).
 He warmed up to Kris right away and he quietly nudged his way into my heart.
 After just a few days, he became our hiking pal, my napping partner and our trusty protector.
 We formed a real bond with Berus, and of all the pets we have cared for, he was one of the hardest to part with when the owners returned.
-An emotion we hadn’t fully considered when petsitting.
+An emotion we hadn’t fully considered when began petsitting.